ishandutta2007/free-api/README.md

  - Human key point recognition (can be called online) : Detect the human body and return the position of the human rectangular frame, accurately locate 1 —— <a href="https://www.free-api.com/doc/44" target='_ blank'> Interface address </a>

- - Personal traffic statistics (can be called online) : Statistics The number of human bodies and the flow trend in the image, with head and shoulders as —— <a href="https://www.free-api.com/doc/45" target='_blank'> Interface address </ a>
+ - Personal traffic statistics (can be called online) : Statistics The number of human bodies and the flow trend in the image, with head and shoulders as —— <a href="https://www.free-api.com/doc/45" target='_blank'> Interface address </a>

  - Human detection and attribute recognition (can be called online) : Detect all humans in the image, identify 20 categories of humans —— <a href="https://www.free-api.com/doc/46" target='_ blank'> Interface address </a>